 Basic Research – A systematic study, generally the first step in research and development, aimed at gaining more understanding of the fundamental aspects of a concept or a phenomenon, without directed applications toward products.
 National Labs conduct this type of research.

 Business Plan – Builds on the Strategic Plan and serves as a funder prospectus that outlines value delivery activities and resources required to achieve performance metrics.
 The five-year Business Plan includes performance metrics (i.e. energy savings estimates), and budget guidelines.
-The Business Plan is reviewed on an annual basis to ensure NEEA is pursing the optimal portfolio and other pursuits consistent with the Purpose.
+The Business Plan is reviewed on an annual basis to ensure NEEA is pursing the optimal portfolio and other pursuits consistent with NEEA’s Purpose.

 Complementary Approach – The alliance supports utilities’ local program activities, and in turn local program activities support regional work.
-NEEA recognizes the importance of the utility/customer relationships, and focuses on efforts that reduce and/or remove market barriers, primarily Upstream and Midstream and on readiness of market transforming Energy Efficiency for best overall value and sustained market change.
+NEEA recognizes the importance of the utility/customer relationships, and focuses on efforts that reduce and/or remove market barriers, primarily upstream and midstream and on readiness of market transforming energy efficiency for best overall value and sustained market change.

+Core Funding – The amount of income necessary to execute and achieve the results of an approved Business Plan.

+Downstream Marketing Activities - Region-wide marketing activities to promote energy efficient products/services/practices in the NEEA portfolio directly to end-use customers, including digital ads, purchased social, billboards and print, broadcast (radio/tv), point of purchase and direct mail where NEEA may use a market-facing brand.

+1) Downstream marketing activities do not include marketing to midstream and

+upstream partners—including installer base, distributors, and manufacturers.)

+2) Recognizing that direct mail is a sensitive tactic, direct mail will be de-prioritized as a

+NEEA marketing tactic and will only be conducted under the following conditions:

+a) As part of promotions undertaken in partnership with a manufacturer using the

+manufacturer brand.

+b) When there is a special opportunity to support a program.
+These opportunities

+will be coordinated with RPAC through the downstream coordination process.

-Energy Efficiency or Energy and Capacity Savings – reduction of energy consumption (kWh) and/or reduction of demand (kW) on the customer side of the meter.
+Energy Efficiency or Energy and Capacity Savings – reduction of energy consumption (MWh) and/or reduction of demand (MW) on the customer side of the meter.

 Equity – Balance the portfolio of work to deliver value equitably across the region, recognizing the needs of stakeholders in all four states and in both rural and urban settings.
 Address and balance the needs of both large and small utilities and other energy efficiency organizations.
 The balance will include a mix of region-wide and limited geographic opportunities as well as operational differences, such as the rate of market transformation and product adoption across the region.

-Funders – A organization that provides money to achieve NEEA’s mission.
+Exemption - Regional downstream awareness building activities are not executed by either NEEA or by a funder.

+Funders – A direct funder or indirect funder of NEEA.

-Direct Funder – A utility or Public Benefits Administrator that directly funds NEEA under the terms of the Business Plan.
+Direct Funder – A utility or public benefits administrator that directly funds NEEA under the terms of the Business Plan.

-Indirect Funder - A Preference Customer of BPA who is not a Direct Funder to NEEA or is an investor owned utility that funds NEEA through the Energy Trust of Oregon (ETO).
+Indirect Funder - A preference customer of BPA who is not a direct funder to NEEA or is an investor owned utility that funds NEEA through the Energy Trust of Oregon.

 Infrastructure – An integrated set of resources that NEEA helps develop to support utilities and the market in building market capability, awareness and demand for energy-efficient products and practices.
-Infrastructure provides resources that Funders and market partners can leverage to address market barriers and support long-term market transformation across multiple markets and programs.
+Infrastructure provides resources that gunders and market partners can leverage to address market barriers and support long-term market transformation across multiple markets and programs.

 Market Intelligence – The systematic and objective identification, collection, analysis, and dissemination of data, information, and insight for assisting decision making to advance and report progress of energy efficiency and market transformation.
 This definition covers evaluation, research, and regional studies, as well as the functional area of market intelligence at NEEA.